12/12 E-Newsletter PDF

 We Are the Orange County Arts Commission

-The Orange Arts newsletter is an online publication of the Orange County Arts Commission, the official countywide arts agency working to promote the artistic and cultural development of Orange County.
+The Orange Arts newsletter is an online publication of the Orange County Arts Commission, the official countywide arts agency working to promote the artistic and cultural development of Orange County, North Carolina.

 The Orange County Board of Commissioners appoints the fifteen members of this advisory commission.
 The Arts Commission is housed within the Economic Development Department.
 The Arts Commission recommends strategies to promote the artistic and cultural growth of Orange County, advises the Board of Commissioners on matters involving the arts, and acts as the granting panel for two annual funding programs available to individual artists and non-profit groups sponsoring arts projects in Orange County.
 Funding comes from Orange County and the North Carolina Arts Council.